Posted on Leave a comment

 Concrete Steps Financial Entities Must Take

-To comply with DORA’s ICT risk management requirements, financial entities should undertake the following key steps:
+To align with DORA’s requirements, financial entities should undertake the following actionable steps:

 Required Policies, Procedures, and Control Frameworks